boostorg/cmake/README.md

 cmake --build . --target install --config Debug
 ```

-The default is Release.
+The default is Debug.
 You can build and
 install both Debug and Release at the same time, by running the
 respective `cmake --build` line twice, once per `--config`: